 Other Uganda’s highlights to include on your birding tour could be hiking, mountaineering, rafting and community tours.

 Uganda’s tropical climate makes it an all-year birding destination however, there are regional variations influenced by local topography and altitude.
 Central Uganda and western highlands have two wet seasons April-May and Oct-Nov while the north and north east of the country have a single but long wet season from April to October.
-And from our own experience, the early weeks of the rain season seems more productive as there is abundant of food, and most species (insectivores) target this wet season.

-- Consider local Bird migration Season
+- Consider local bird migration season

 - Generate a Wish-list

 Call it a shopping list if you may!
 A wish list is a sure way to keep you motivated on a tour seeking new lifers and local sightings.
 This helps your private guide in planning which birding sites to explore.
 Thanks to technology, its easy to look up a destination and see what species occur there.
-One go-to resource is the E-bird site, although with errors it gives one a picture of what to expect.
-Another great and detailed guidebook is the Birds of East Africa by John Fanshawe and T. Stevenson available as a hardcover or e-copy.
-Birds of Africa by Sinclair is bulky but offers a detailed information on all the continents checklist.

 -

-Uganda boasts an all-year round-round pleasant Equatorial Climate
+An all-year round-round pleasant Equatorial Climate

 Lying astride the equator crossing Uganda enjoys an all-year round equatorial weather with local wet/dry annual seasons.
 Generally climate is highly influenced by the country’s high average elevations of about 1000m asl, and numerous topographic features including mountain ranges, vast rainforests and open water.
 Even then its an all-year round birding destination.